Eternal-Nightfall/blog/audience-driven-interactive-fiction.md

 A few months ago, I came up with the idea of AFSTYSS (a fate so tragic yet so sweet).
 It's a collection of two separate (but linking) stories called Fate and Tragedy.
 Tragedy has been in the works since the original idea was created, but Fate was recently coined.

 Tragedy is more similar to how the Idyllic Ring was meant to go: an innocent experience ruined by an outsiding factor.
 It links into the ARG-ness of Enjoy the Ride as well, giving more information about the protagonist to help eventually solve and finish the game.
 I don't want to give too much detail because as of the publishing of this blog post, Tragedy is not yet completely developed and I still wish to have the freedom to retcon things that don't make sense yet.
-<small style="color:#999;">Also because I still want people to try solve it, and giving too much information ruins the fun.</small>
+<small>Also because I still want people to try solve it, and giving too much information ruins the fun.</small>

 Fate is the prequel to Tragedy, and follows the audience entering a casino (Fate's Casino / the Casino of Fate), initially because gambling is fun, but eventually realizing that while casinos are rigged, this one seems to be hiding too many secrets.
 **(Legal notice: I do not endorse gambling, especially minors gambling since minors are Hack Club's target audience.
 [Be GambleAware&reg;](https://gambleaware.org/).)**